cirruslabs/cirrus-ci-docs/docs/guide/writing-tasks.md

 It's possible to tell Cirrus CI that a certain task is stateful and Cirrus CI will use a slightly different scheduling algorithm to minimize chances of such tasks being interrupted. **Scheduling times of such stateful tasks might be a bit longer then usual.**

-By default, Cirrus CI marks a task as stateful if it's name contain one of the following terms: `deploy`, `push`, `publish`, `upload` or `release`.
+By default, Cirrus CI marks a task as stateful if its name contains one of the following terms: `deploy`, `push`, `publish`, `upload` or `release`.
 Otherwise, you can explicitly mark a task as stateful via `stateful` field:

 ```yaml